hisatakeishida/Symb-SHIN/A_preprocess_host.md

 - We analyzed coral hologenome data of _Acropora kenti_ (Cooke et al., 2020), sampled across the inshore central Great Barrier Reef (GBR)
 - These data were generously provided by Dr Ira Cooke and Dr Jia Zhang from James Cook University (JCU)
 -  In 2015, 148 adult colonies were sampled from five locations in inshore central GBR
--  These included Magnetic Island, Dunk Island, Fitzroy Island, Pandora Reef, and Pelorus Island
+-  These included Magnetic Island, Dunk Island, Fitzroy Island, Pandora Reef, and Pelorus Island (see the map below)
 -  Magnetic Island, Dunk Island, and Pandora Reef are known to experience high riverine influence
 -  Fitzroy Island and Pelorus Island experience low riverine influence
--  lcWGS was performed using Illumina HiSeq 2500 platform (2*100bp)
+-  Low-coverage whole genome sequencing (3X of coral genome per sample) was performed using Illumina HiSeq 2500 platform (2*100bp)

 ## Required softwares
 - bwa